Google’s DeepMind A.I. Technology That Learns Like Humans Raises Safety Concerns

 While the researchers were able to confirm that the AI endeavored to solve new problems by drawing from previous experience they were unable to demonstrate that the new approach improved performance in specific tasks compared with other types of programs that suffer from “catastrophic forgetting.”

-It appeared that operating as a general intelligence program compromised the ability to achieve very high levels of proficiency in a specific task that specialized “one-trick-pony” programs are able to achieve.
+It appeared that operating as a general intelligence program compromised the ability to achieve very high levels of proficiency in a specific task that specialized “one-trick-pony” programs can achieve.

 “We have demonstrated that it can learn tasks sequentially, but we haven’t shown that it learns them better because it learns them sequentially.”